Get Scott’s professional and personal perspective on how to make your digital content accessible.

-W3C has launched its new Web Content Accessibility Guidelines (WCAG) 2.1 standard – the first major update in a decade.
-This makes it a great time to upskill your staff, assess your organisation’s digital access credentials and maximise your support for people with disabilities.
+The recent changes to guidance on international and Australian accessibility requirements makes it a great time to assess your organisation’s digital access credentials and maximise your support for people with disabilities.

-Whether your needs are local to Australia or international, Scott can provide you with a range of consultancy services, auditing assessments and research endeavours to make websites, apps and documents accessible.
+With his collaborative, non-militant approach to consultancy, Scott can provide you with a range of workshops, auditing assessments and research endeavours to make websites, apps and documents accessible.
 Scott can also be booked for speaking engagements based on a variety of topics relating to disability, education, current and future technologies and his life story discussed in his book ‘Outrunning the Night: a life journey of disability, determination and joy’.

 Scott’s credentials include a PhD in the field and two decades working across the corporate, government and not-for-profit sectors.
 Scott is also an active contributor to W3C research and has a personal understanding of digital access as a legally blind person.
 You can learn more about digital accessibility in the news items below.